Single top quark production as a probe of anomalous $tq\gamma$ and $tqZ$ couplings at the FCC-ee

-The limit on the $t\rightarrow qZ$ has been set using the combination of LHC data at 7 and 8 TeV while the bounds on $t\rightarrow u(c)\gamma$ are based on only 8 TeV data.
-It is notable to mention here that even at the future upgrades of the LHC, these bounds would not be improved considerably.
-For example, the future upper bounds on $BR(t\rightarrow qZ)$ have been predicted to be $0.01\%$ at $95\%$ CL at 14 TeV center-of-mass energy with 3000 fb$^{-1}$ of integrated luminosity of data \cite{cms14,atlas14}.
-Therefore, an important task is to look at the future colliders potential to search for the anomalous FCNC couplings, in particular the $e^{-} e^{+}$ colliders such as ILC, CLIC and the Future Circular Collider (FCC) \cite{Abramowicz:2013tzc,Asner:2013hla,Miyamoto:1425915,Lebrun:2012hj,Aicheler:2012bya,Brau:2012hv,Martinez:2002st} In \cite{saavedra}, an analysis has been performed to probe the sensitivity of a future $e^{-}e^{+}$ collider to top FCNC to the photon and a Z boson in the $ e^{-} e^{+} \rightarrow Z/\gamma \rightarrow t \overline{q} ~ ( \overline{t} q )$ channel.
-This analysis has been done at the center-of-mass energies of 500 GeV and 800 GeV with the integrated luminosity of up to 1000 fb$^{-1}$ without including parton showering, hadronization, and decay of unstable particles.
-However, the analysis considers cases with no beam polarization, with polarization of electron and with the case of polarization of electron and positron.
-Then the sensitivity to $tq\gamma$ and $tqZ$ FCNC couplings have been estimated.
+In Refs.~\cite{AguilarSaavedra:2001ab,AguilarSaavedra:2000db}, an analysis has been performed to probe the sensitivity of a future $e^- e^+$ collider to top quark FCNC to the photon and a Z boson in the $ e^- e^+ \rightarrow Z/\gamma \rightarrow t \overline{q} ~ ( \overline{t} q )$ channel.
+This analysis has been done at the center-of-mass energies of 500 GeV and 800 GeV with the integrated luminosity of up to 1 ab$^{-1}$ without including the effects of parton showering, hadronization, and decay of unstable particles.
+However, the analysis considers cases with and without the beam polarization to estimate the sensitivity to $tq \gamma$ and $tqZ$ FCNC couplings.

-The future large scale circular electron-positron collider (FCC-ee) would be one of the high-precision and high-luminosity machines which will be able to perform precise measurements on the Higgs boson, top-quark, $Z$ and $W$ bosons ~\cite{Gomez-Ceballos:2013zzn,Koratzinos:2013ncw}.
+The future large scale circular electron-positron collider (FCC-ee) would be one of the high-precision and high-luminosity machines which will be able to perform precise measurements on the Higgs boson, top-quark, $Z$ and $W$ bosons~\cite{Gomez-Ceballos:2013zzn,Koratzinos:2013ncw}.
 Due to the expected large amount of data and large production rates, FCC-ee can provide an excellent opportunity for precise studies, in particular in the top quark sector.
 FCC-ee is designed to be working at the center-of-mass energy up to the $t \bar{t}$ threshold mass, i.e. $\sqrt{s} = 350$ GeV which is upgradeable to 500 GeV.
-The goal is to reach to a luminosity of $L = 1.3 \times 10 ^{34}$ cm$^{-2}$s$^{-1}$ ~\cite{Gomez-Ceballos:2013zzn,Koratzinos:2013ncw}.
+The goal is to reach to a luminosity of $L = 1.3 \times 10 ^{34}$ cm$^{-2}$s$^{-1}$~\cite{Gomez-Ceballos:2013zzn,Koratzinos:2013ncw}.